linuxserver/wheelie/README.md

 - `packages.txt`: lists the packages for which the wheels are built.
 - `distros.txt`: lists the distros the wheels are built with.
   - Should be in the format of either `ubuntu-jammy` or `alpine-3.15` (only ubuntu and alpine versions are supported).
-  - Should only be updated if cpython version changes.
-For instance, alpine 3.14 and 3.15 both use `cp39` so their wheels should be identical, thus no need to add `alpine-3.15` as a new distro.
+  - ~~Should only be updated if cpython version changes.
+For instance, alpine 3.14 and 3.15 both use `cp39` so their wheels should be identical, thus no need to add `alpine-3.15` as a new distro.~~ Even if the cpython version matches, the deps may be different.
+For instance cffi dependency libffi has different versions on alpine 3.14 and 3.15 and while the cpython versions are the same, the cffi wheel built on one is not compatible with the other due to libffi version mismatch.
+Therefore, we had to split up alpine wheel repos as alpine-3.15, alpine-3.16, etc. Ubuntu has always changed the cpython version between LTS releases, so that issue has not affected Ubuntu in the recent past.
+Therefore we can maintain a single endpoint for all Ubuntu wheels.
+In short, should be updated with each distro version.
 - `Jenkinsfile`: if `distros.txt` is updated, [the matrix in Jenkinsfile](https://github.com/linuxserver/wheelie/blob/b5b61bc94d129fe5671db9768fd63f998a08c90d/Jenkinsfile#L28) must also be updated to match it as Jenkins pipelines don't support dynamix matrices.

 After modifying the above 3 files, you can either wait until the scheduler runs (hourly) or manually trigger the github workflow `wheelie-scheduler.yml`